peterdavidhamilton/rom-ldap/README.md

   complete directory tooling platform intended to be used with any LDAP server however it is particularly designed for use with the ApacheDS.

-1. **Ladle**
-  [Ladle](https://github.com/NUBIC/ladle) implements an embedded version of `apacheds` as a gem but suffers an unresolvable issue when attempting to delete an entry.

-## Setup

-Docker machine running RancherOS with the correct time.

-    docker-machine ssh rancher "sudo date -u $(date -u +%m%d%H%M%Y)" docker-machine ssh rancher date -u

 ## Build